 Audio services in Windows 11, are responsible for the audio device to work.
 And, if Windows troubleshooter shows, audio services not responding, error message.
 It means, your connected sound device is not responsive.
 At this standing, you have to troubleshoot all audio services-related problems, so that audio devices could work.
 Well, if you’re facing trouble in playing audio on PC.
 Then, no need to worry, we’re here to help.

 Though, there isn’t any specific reason behind this error.
 This error can occur due to multiple reasons.
-Like, due to incompatible and out-dated sound driver, faulty Windows update, or it could be third-party software interference.
-Some users are reporting that when they hover the mouse pointer over speaker icon.
-Then, the audio service is not running, the message does appear.
+Like, due to incompatible and outdated sound driver, faulty Windows update, or it could be third-party software interference.
+Some users are reporting that when they hover the mouse pointer over the speaker icon.
+Then, the audio service is not running, the message also does appear.
 Well, whatever is the error you’re facing.
-This article will help you to fix all sound related problem in Windows 10.
+This article will help you to fix all sound-related problems in Windows 11 & 10.